lekrsu/shfw-walkthrough/README.md

 Here's a graph of the flux current applied at various speeds comparing the following 2 setups:
 - 7A initial current, 24km/h start speed, 1500mA/km/h variable current
 - 0A initial current, 24km/h start speed, 1500mA/km/h variable current

+So as to summarize the graph, initial adds field weakening at field weakening speed, with additional current per km/h as per set variable current.
+Initial current can be used to get over the needed threshhold to reach higher field weakening current by variable.
+Too much field weakening will just cause heating and potential harm, while too little will limit your speed.
+It is however optimal for motor and battery performance to not use field weakening at all.

 <!-- ![graph comparing the above mentioned field weakening setups](/images/comparison_graph.png) -->